Centercode and EU Data Protection Laws

-The Centercode Platform infrastructure, including Customer Data and regular back-ups of Customer Data, is located in a secure cloud-computing environment in an audited, United States-based data center with 24 x 7 on-site security and monitoring.
+The Centercode Platform infrastructure, including Customer Data and regular back-ups of Customer Data, is located in a secure cloud-computing environment in an audited, United States-based (or as otherwise specified in the order) data center with 24 x 7 on-site security and monitoring.
 We will not remove Customer Data from these systems except as directed by the customer.

 The Centercode Platform production systems are behind a stateful inspection firewall.
 We conduct a third-party network penetration test annually and internally perform regular vulnerability scans using industry-standard scanning tools.
 We also employ an intrusion detection system.